Skip to main content

 3. Get Cluster Info

-Retrieve vital cluster information, including the URL and IP address, to ensure your Kubernetes cluster is running correctly.
+Retrieve cluster information, including the URL and IP address, to ensure your Kubernetes cluster is running correctly.

 kubectl cluster-info --context minikube